Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Complete intersections

-\begin{proof} By assumption $X$ has nef anticanonical divisor, so for any contractible curve class in $H_2(Y,\Z)$, the hypotheses of \cref{cor:NegativeCurveContained} is satisfied.
-Thus, $X$ contains representatives of all contractible curve classes.
+\begin{proof} By assumption $-K_Y - \sum_{i=1}^kH_i$ is nef, so for any contractible class $[C]$ in $H_2(Y,\Z)$, the hypotheses of \cref{cor:NegativeCurveContained} is satisfied.
+Thus, $X$ contains representatives of all contractible classes.
 Since the classes of contractible curves span $H_2(X,\Z)$ by \cref{thm:CasagrandeSpan}, we can conclude that the Integral Hodge Conjecture holds for $X$.
-Since all contractible classes are rational, the second statement also follows. \end{proof} More precisely, this proves \cref{prop:SemigroupGenerated} from the introduction.
+Since all contractible curves are rational, the second statement also follows. \end{proof} More precisely, this proves \cref{prop:SemigroupGenerated} from the Introduction.